TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/UsingServices/ServiceChain.rst

 .. include:: /Includes.rst.txt
+.. index:: Services API; Service chain
 .. _services-using-services-service-chain:

 ===========================
-Calling a Chain of Services
+Calling a chain of services
 ===========================

 It is also possible to use services in a "chain".
 This means using all